YosysHQ-GmbH/blog_yosyshq/content/post/2023/05-colorlight-part-2.md

 draft: false
 ---

-Welcome to the second part of the Colorlight 5A-75B article.
+_Welcome to the second part of the Colorlight 5A-75B article.
+You can find the [first part here](/p/colorlight-part-1/)._

-In this text I will show you how to set up and synthesize your first Verilog program on the ECP5 FPGA using the Yosys suite.
+In this blogpost I will show you how to set up, synthesize and program your first Verilog program on the ECP5 FPGA using the Yosys suite.

 The FPGA toolchain
 ------------------